Asset Management Software : Mobility Work at Setforge L'Horme

 I would say the possibility to access all our equipment on a single software program: machine histories, plans, spare parts, procedures, troubleshooting aids, contacts, etc. Before, we had a lot of Excel files, networks with access rights, paper plans, which represented a considerable waste of time for the technician during his intervention.

-Mobility Work requires time to update equipment regularly, but also enables to save time once the technician is in front of the machine, and if everything is up to date, he will not have to come back to the workshop to look for his plan.
+Our asset management software requires time to update equipment regularly, but also enables to save time once the technician is in front of the machine, and if everything is up to date, he will not have to come back to the workshop to look for his plan.
 This avoids a lot of tension during the intervention, as all the necessary information is at hand.

 Everything that was not very accessible to them before, costs for example, are now available, since estimates are also recorded in the application; this arouses the curiosity of technicians, who are now able to inquire about the price of the spare parts!
 This makes them aware of certain concepts and encourages them to rationalize the use of certain parts.